Schreibende Enigma →

 less predictable) stepping .

-The four cipher wheels were fitted permanently inside the machine.
+The four cipher rotors were fitted permanently inside the machine.

 Their starting position could be set with four knobs at the right.